Living The Dream

 I am the founding director of the KIPP Leadership Coaching Program, and the architect of States of Being, a coaching protocol.
 My work is grounded in the guiding principle that work should be a place where people come to become their highest selves.
 I learned this from the late Peg Rogers, one of my most influential mentors.

-Along the way, I've picked up a few acknowledgements for things that I have loved doing including two Gracie Awards, a Silver Reel Award, and Duke University’s Diversity Award.
-In 2017, I jump-started my poetry and dance life with a glorious Bogliasco Fellowship, have been named Distinguished Writer three times by ArtAscent Art & Literature Journal, and won 3rd place in The Writers' Workshop poetry contest.
-The Weymouth Center for the Arts & Humanities graciously granted me a writer-in-residence opportunity in February, 2019, and recently was awarded an August residency at Wildacres.
+Along the way, I've picked up a few acknowledgements for things that I have loved doing including two Gracie Awards for women in media (2002 & 2007), a 2002 Silver Reel Award, and the 2006 Duke University’s Diversity Award.
+In 2017, I jump-started my poetry and dance life with a glorious Bogliasco Fellowship, have been named Distinguished Writer three times by ArtAscent Art & Literature Journal in 2018/19, and won 3rd place in The Writers' Workshop poetry contest.
+The Weymouth Center for the Arts & Humanities graciously granted me a writer-in-residence opportunity in February, 2019, and later in August, I was awarded a residency at Wildacres.